Start My Answer

 • You already paid the debt in full

-• The debt reached the statute of limitation
+• The debt reached the statute of limitations

 • RRS has not proved they have the right standing to collect the debt

-When you answer this section well, you will likely win the case, or RRS may approach you with a settlement deal.
+If you have good affirmative defenses and can prove them, you will likely win the case, or RRS may approach you with a settlement deal.

 3- File the Answer in court and send a copy to Rent Recovery Solutions